aplteam/MarkAPL/Docs/MarkAPL.md

 ##### Ordered lists

-An ordered list must start with a digit followed by a dot (`.`) or a parentheses (`)`) and one or more white-space characters.
+An ordered list must start with a digit followed by a dot (`.`) or a parentheses (`)`) and one or more space characters.
 The digit(s) in the first row define the starting point.
 For the remaining rows any digit will do.
 Note that some browsers cannot deal with more than 9 digits, so that's the limit.

-There might by zero to three white-space characters between the left margin and the list marker.
-There might be any number of white-space characters between the list marker and the beginning of the contents.
+There might by zero to three space characters between the left margin and the list marker.
+There might be any number of space characters between the list marker and the beginning of the contents.

 Example: